Matheeusb/SimplePastApp-UI-Test/README.md

 </configuration>
 ```

-Use -Dsuite=XmlSuiteName to call the suite
+Use -Dsuite=XmlSuiteName to call the suite.

 ```shell script
 mvn clean test -Dsuite=smoke